 Anti-Aging Hair Care

-A holistic approach is going to include choosing gentle, natural products for your hair and a hair cut that is naturally flattering.
+A holistic approach is going to include choosing gentle, natural products for your hair and a naturally flattering haircut.

 Do not skimp on your hair products!